matthieuschulz/matthieuschulz/README.md

 <h3> 😎‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Bsc Computer Science Graduate from University College London.
+- 🎓 &nbsp; MS Data Science at Columbia University and Bsc Computer Science Graduate from University College London.

 <h3>🛠 Tech Stack</h3>